Kara-Khanid Khanate: Downfall

-The decline of the Seljuks following their defeat by the Qara Khitais at the Battle of Qatwan (1141) allowed the Khwarazmian dynasty, then a vassal of the Qara Khitai, to expand into former Seljuk territory, where they became independent rulers circa 1190.
+The decline of the Seljuks following their defeat by the Qara Khitai at the Battle of Qatwan (1141) allowed the Khwarazmian dynasty, then a vassal of the Qara Khitai, to expand into former Seljuk territory, where they became independent rulers circa 1190.
 In 1207, the citizens of Bukhara revolted against the sadrs (leaders of the religious classes), which the Khwarazmshah 'Ala' ad-Din Muhammad used as a pretext to conquer Bukhara.
 Muhammad then formed an alliance with the Western Karakhanid ruler Uthman ibn Ibrahim (who later married Muhammad's daughter) against the Qara Khitai.
 In 1210, the Khwarezm-Shah took Samarkand after the Qara Khitai retreated to deal with the rebellion from the Naiman Kuchlug, who had seized the Qara Khitans' treasury at Uzgen.
 The Khwarezm-Shah then defeated the Qara Khitai near Talas.
 Muhammad and Kuchlug had, apparently, agreed to divide up the Qara Khitan's empire.
 In 1212, the population of Samarkand staged a revolt against the Khwarezmians, a revolt which Uthman supported, and massacred them.
 The Khwarezm-Shah returned, recaptured Samarkand and executed Uthman.
 He demanded the submission of all leading Karakhanids, and finally extinguished the Western Karakhanid state.

 In 1204, a rebellion of the Eastern Kara-Khanid in Kashgar was suppressed by the Kara-Khitai who took the prince Yusuf hostage to Balasagun.
 The prince was later released but he was killed in Kashgar by the rebels in 1211, effectively ending the Eastern Kara-Khanid.
 In 1214, the rebels in Kashgar surrendered to Kuchlug, who had usurped the Kara-Khitai throne.
 In 1218, Kuchlug was killed by the Mongol army.
 Some of the Kara-Khitai's eastern vassals including Eastern Kara-Khanids then joined the Mongol forces to conquer the Khwarezmian Empire.